 Writing: Too Good to Leave to the Writers

-Start publishing case studies, position papers, and opinion columns that attract first-rate customers, suppliers, and partners
+Start publishing case studies, position papers, and opinion columns

 Writing is too good a business tool to leave to the writers.
 Your articles in company and industry publications can market both your company and yourself.
 In fact, writing for publication is a low-cost, high-impact way to attract, nurture, and develop excellent customers, quality suppliers, committed employees, and long-term partners.